talsec/Free-RASP-Android/README.md

     android:name=".TalsecApplication"
     ...
 ```
-3. Setup the Configuration for your App.
-Set up with your values 😉 .
+3. Setup the Configuration for your app.
+Set up with your values 😉.

+You must get your expected signing certificate hash in Base64 form.

+You can go through [this manual](https://github.com/talsec/Free-RASP-Community/wiki/Getting-your-signing-certificate-hash-of-app) to learn how to sign your app in more detail, including manual signing and using Google's Play app signing.

-You must get your expected signing certificate hash (in Base64 form).
-You can *(if you use Google's Play App Signing)* follow [this manual](https://github.com/talsec/Free-RASP-Android/wiki/Getting-your-signing-certificate-hash-of-app).
-Alternatively, you can use alreadyprepared helper function `Log.e(..)` in the `onCreate()` to get expectedSigningCertificateHashBase64 easily (helper functions are in the `Utils.kt`):
+Alternatively, you can use already prepared helper function `Log.e(..)` in the `onCreate()` to get expectedSigningCertificateHashBase64 easily.
+Helper functions are located in the `Utils.kt`:

 ```kt
 [TalsecApplication.kt]